ms-iot/azure-client-tools/docs/device-agent/schema/configuration-groups/delete-log-file-cmd.md

 Example:

-In the [device agent configuration file](../reference/device-agent-configuration-file.md), add the following snippet :
+In the [device-agent configuration file](../../reference/device-agent-configuration-file.md), add the following snippet :

 <pre>
 {